 Only a small amount is needed.
 Watermelon should stay in the treat category, not become a major part of the dog's daily food.
 For many dogs, a few small cubes are enough.

-Smaller dogs need less, and dogs with sensitive stomachs may need very little.
+For watermelon, size and stomach history should guide the serving more than curiosity.
 If watermelon is new for your dog, start with a small amount and see how they respond before offering more.

 With watermelon, moderation keeps the treat refreshing instead of irritating.